Devaki Nandana Vasudeva: Plot

 Krishna's mother, desperate to protect her son, gives him a protective amulet.
 Meanwhile, Krishna spots a beautiful girl named Satya at the temple and is captivated by her.
 However, she is swiftly escorted away by Ranga, her protective bodyguard.
 Krishna, intrigued and determined, begins to seek more information about Satya and learns about her constant company.
-The following day, he takes matters into his own hands, chasing Ranga’s car and effectively gaining Satya’s attention by giving her his number.

-As fate would have it, Satya begins to respond to Krishna's affections, and their relationship blossoms.
-During another temple visit, Krishna’s mother praises Satya's saree while introducing her son.
+The following day, he takes matters into his own hands, chasing Ranga's car and effectively gaining Satya's attention by giving her his number.
+Satya begins to respond to Krishna's affections, and their relationship blossoms.
+During another temple visit, Krishna's mother praises Satya's saree while introducing her son.
 Seeking to speak with her privately, Krishna cleverly distracts his mother under the guise of performing rituals.
 Moments later, he witnesses an attack on a pregnant woman.
 Anger boiling inside him, Krishna fights off the assailants only to discover that the attacker is the woman's cruel husband.
-His act of bravery earns him admiration from none other than Satya.
+His act of bravery earns him admiration from Satya.

-Meanwhile, the storyline reminds us of Kansa Raju, who is brooding in prison.
+Meanwhile, Kansa Raju is brooding in prison.
 Flashbacks reveal that, consumed by rage, he killed a police officer while serving his term, resulting in a 21-year sentence.
 Presently, rumors swirl around that he will soon be released, prompting concern among his enemies.
-When Krishna proposes to Satya, their joyous moment is shattered by Ranga’s men, who abduct her.

-Disheartened, Krishna seeks counsel from his friends and drowns his sorrows in drink.
+When Krishna proposes to Satya, their joyous moment is shattered by Ranga's men, who abduct her.
+Disheartened, Krishna seeks counsel from his friends and drowns his sorrows in alcohol.
 Compelled by a newfound determination, he resolves to find Satya.
 Upon reaching her house, he discovers an unexpected twist—three girls, all identical to Satya: Satyabhama, Satya Leela, and Satyavati.
 Shocked yet intrigued, Krishna learns from Anupriya, their mother, of the struggles she faced in raising her daughters alone while keeping their identities a secret from their uncle, Kansa Raju, who had once killed her husband to prevent her from giving birth to a third child.